cxw42/editorconfig-core-vimscript/README.md

-# EditorConfig VimScript Core
+# EditorConfig VimScript Core v0.1

-EditorConfig VimScript Core provides the same functionality as the [EditorConfig C Core](https://github.com/editorconfig/editorconfig-core>).
+The EditorConfig VimScript Core provides the same functionality as the [EditorConfig C Core](https://github.com/editorconfig/editorconfig-core>).

 # Usage

-**Note:** This is not ready for use yet!
-It will be soon!
+**Note:** This is just a core --- it does not integrate with your Vim workflow yet.
+That is coming soon!

  - From the command line: `./editorconfig [opts] <filename>`
  - From Vim: clone or unzip into `~/.vim/bundle/editorconfig-core-vimscript`